ampersandmcd/OpenSwarm/Docs/02-Getting-Started.md

 #### 6. (Optional) 3D print and mount cover

-Modify the [RobotCover.ipt](../Hardware/3DModels/RobotCover.ipt) to your liking in Autodesk Inventor, or print the [RobotCover.stl](../Hardware/3DModels/RobotCover.stl) to improve the aesthetics of your robot.
+Modify the [RobotCover.ipt](../Hardware/3DModels/RobotCover.ipt) to your liking in Autodesk Inventor, then print the [RobotCover.stl](../Hardware/3DModels/RobotCover.stl) to improve the aesthetics of your robot.

 ![](Images/ISO-Robot-Covered.JPG)